 “They answered the call, they ran towards the gunfire,” State Rep. Plummer said.
-“When you’re up against weapons like that, it’s tough on those guys and they made the call and took care of business.”Grab the FREE WDTN News App for iPhone or Android.
+“When you’re up against weapons like that, it’s tough on those guys and they made the call and took care of business.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.

 - Snow will make a messy commute Monday